dfahlander/typeson/README.md

 var tson = typeson.stringify(complexObject);
 console.log(tson);
 var obj = typeson.parse(tson);
 ```

 ### Properties

 #### types

 A map between type identifier and type-rules.
-Same structure as passed to `register()`.
+Same (object-based) structure as passed to `register()`.
 Use this property if you want to create a new Typeson containing all types from another Typeson.

 ##### Sample